JoeRMiller/AdventOfCode2018/Core/Readme.md

-# Core library for Advent of Code 2018 project using PHP
+# Core library for Advent of Code 2018 project